-Francis was born in Kentucky and married Mary “Polly” Harper in 1827 in Montgomery County, Kentucky.
+Francis was born in Fayette County, Kentucky and married Mary “Polly” Harper in 1827 in Montgomery County, Kentucky.
 By 1850 they had moved to Haw Creek Township in Bartholomew County, Indiana.
-Francis is in the 1870 census, still in Haw Creek, but is not in the 1880 census.
-He may have died because Mary has moved to Scott County, Indiana to live with her son Benjamin and his family.
+After her husband's death Mary moved to Scott County, Indiana to live with her son Benjamin and his family.
 Francis and Mary had six children: Margaret, James, Benjamin, John, Samuel and Christopher.

 Rebecca Aldridge, 1802-after 1880

 Rebecca was born in Kentucky and married Joseph Johns in 1822 in Pulaski County, Kentucky.
 They had two sons, William and Franklin, in Kentucky.
 Joseph must have died because Rebecca is living with her stepmother, Mary Aldridge, in 1850 in Pulaski County.
 In 1860 she was living with her son William in Mercer County, Kentucky.
 In 1870 she is living with a granddaughter, Mary and her husband George M. Wheeler.
 Next door is her son Franklin and his family.
 By 1880 she is living with her daughter-in-law, Catherine Johns, wife of her son William who had died.
 It is not known when or where she died.